Vasectomy Reversal

 Like many things in life, circumstances change and approximately 6% of patients who undergo vasectomy subsequently desire to father children.
 Each year about 30,000 men in the United States will have their vasectomy reversed.
 The reasons for vasectomy reversal vary, but it is safe to say at the time of their vasectomy these men never suspected they would want to have it reversed.

-The other option is to extract a small amount of tissue from the testes, a process called testicular sperm extraction or TESE.
+The other option is to extract a small amount of tissue from the testes or epididymis, referred as testicular sperm extraction (TESE) and microsurgical epididymal sperm extraction (MESA) respectively.
 Sperm may be isolated from this tissue and used in conjunction with In Vitro Fertilization (IVF).
 But the cost of a vasectomy reversal is significantly less than the cost of IVF and sperm retrieval surgery.
 In fact, parents will typically spend two to three times as much on IVF than vasectomy reversal for each baby born.

 Dr. Krumholtz performing microdot 3-layer vasovasostomy at Dutchess Ambulatory Surgery Center.

-Patient’s go home the same day from surgery.
-Postoperative follow-up includes an evaluation of wound healing at 10 days to 2 weeks and a semen analysis at 6-8 weeks.
-A semen analyses is then obtained every 3 months for a year, or until the semen analysis stabilizes.
+Patients go home the same day from surgery.
+Postoperative follow-up includes an evaluation of wound healing at 2 weeks and a semen analysis at 6 weeks.
+A semen analysis is then obtained every 6 weeks until sperm concentration and motility have stabilized—and every three months thereafter until pregnancy is achieved.

 img-0